ProsperasTeam/sdk-dist/README.md

 -	android.permission.QUERY_ALL_PACKAGES

 # Requirements - iOS
-The SCS SDK requires that you add the following permissions and descriptions to your Info.plist:
+The Prosperas SDK requires that you add the following permissions and descriptions to your Info.plist:
 - NSContactsUsageDescription = "$(PRODUCT_NAME) uses contacts access as part of its metadata analysis."
 - NSCalendarsUsageDescription = "$(PRODUCT_NAME) uses calendar access as part of its metadata analysis."
 - NSRemindersUsageDescription = "$(PRODUCT_NAME) uses calendar reminders access as part of its metadata analysis."